Emergency Water Removal Program

 - HVAC/Plumbing/AC drains leaks

-Typically, losses that are not covered under your policy, unless you add specific coverage for them, include:
+Typically, these causes of water damage are not covered under your policy, unless you add specific coverage for them:

 - Continuous or repeated seepage